- Green Infrastructure

 Since the 1960s, Omaha’s newer sewer systems include separate pipes for wastewater and stormwater, and many projects have begun to separate parts of existing combined sewers to prevent backups of sewage into basements.
-However, much of Omaha still utilizes the older combined sewer system.
+However, much of Omaha east of 72nd St. still utilizes the older combined sewer system.

 A combined sewer system collects rainwater, domestic sewage and industrial wastewater into one pipe.
-Sometimes the volume exceeds capacity, like during heavy rainfall events or snowmelt.
+Sometimes the volume exceeds the capacity of the conveyance system or treatment plant, like during heavy rainfall events or snowmelt.
 To relieve pressure on the system and minimize backups into homes and businesses, excess wastewater flows are directed into local waterways.
 This is known as a combined sewer overflow, or CSO.
 When this occurs, untreated stormwater and wastewater, discharges directly to nearby streams, rivers, and other bodies of water.

 CSOs contain raw sewage, which can be the source of disease-causing organisms.
 In addition, pollutants found in CSOs can adversely affect fish and other aquatic life and can create aesthetic problems – such as odors and sewage waste and debris.

-A separate sanitary sewer system is a collection of pipes located under streets that are designed solely to transport sewage away from homes, businesses, and industry and carry it to the wastewater treatment plant.
+A separate sanitary sewer system is a collection of pipes located under streets that are designed solely to transport sewage away from homes, businesses, and industry and carry it to the water resource recovery facility.
 This system protects public health by treating human and industrial wastes to reduce pollutants so they can be safely discharged to a body of water.
 Cities that have these systems must also have a separate sewer system to handle stormwater.

 A storm sewer system is a collection of inlets and pipes, located under streets, designed to transport rainwater and snowmelt away from streets, homes, and businesses and carry it to bodies of water like a stream or river.
 Storm sewers are usually much larger than sanitary sewer system pipes because peak stormwater flows from typical rain events greatly exceed sanitary flows.
 Water discharged through separate storm sewers generally receives no treatment and may contain pollutants.